nikhilpujari/NiksBlogs/README.md

 ## About This Blog

-Every Friday, I publish a new article exploring development practices, coding techniques, and professional growth strategies.
+Every Saturday, I publish a new article exploring development practices, coding techniques, and professional growth strategies.
 My goal is to share actionable knowledge that helps developers level up their skills and advance their careers.

 ## Topics Covered